- Together Through 2019: what’s coming up from Dylan.

 Category Archives: Bootleg Series volume 3

-By Tony Attwood Dylan was clearly taken by the death of Davey Moore in that he wrote and then performed this song three weeks after the death.
+By Tony Attwood Updated 8 September 2017 Dylan was clearly taken by the death of Davey Moore in that he wrote and then performed this song three weeks after the death.
 But was he moved by the events?
-But then somehow it never turned … Continue reading
+But then … Continue reading

+by Tony Attwood Updated July 2018 with 3 recordings added include the version with the “extra” verse.
 According to Wikipedia Series of Dreams is “One of Dylan’s most ambitious compositions.”
-It is difficult to see quite why such a claim should be made, and in typical Wiki fashion there is no attempt at all to justify the … Continue reading
+It is difficult to see quite why such a claim … Continue reading

 There can be few opening chord sequences as distinctive as Dylan’s minor-4th, 5th, Tonic sequence which opens “Idiot Wind”.
 And there can be few opening lines to a song as distinctive as “Someone’s got it in for me, they’re printing … Continue reading